 601 1st Avenue | Now in use as The Arts Station

 In its early years, the Canadian Pacific Railway station was the centre of activity in Fernie whenever a train stopped to unload passengers, mail, and other goods.
 As use of the automobile grew, rail travel declined and so did use of this Second-Class station.
-Passenger services were finally discontinued in 1964.
-The train tracks are still in daily use however, carrying the freight trains that regularly pass through the Elk Valley.
+Passenger services were finally discontinued in 1964, however the train tracks are still in daily use, carrying the freight trains that regularly pass through the Elk Valley.
 The beautiful Rocky Mountaineer can also occasionally be spotted on a charter trip.
 Since 1987, the Fernie & District Arts Council has used this facility as a performing and fine arts venue.
 Dine trackside at the Blue Toque Café and imagine yourself arriving on the platform for the first time 100 years ago!

 491 2nd Avenue | Now in use as The Fernie Museum and Visitor Information Centre